Kevin-CodeCrew/react-crud/README.md

 # mern-crud1-ic

-Create a full REST stack for the following model:
+Create a fullstack application for the following model:
 - student unique ID
 - student name